 There is much ongoing discussion within the nanotoxicology field regarding how best to assess the safety of nanomaterials, particularly considering the large number of them that may need to be tested to meet regulatory requirements.
 Traditional animal toxicity tests continue to be relied upon to inform nanomaterial safety assessment outside the cosmetics sector, demanding large numbers of animals and resources.
 This approach is not practical, or evidence-based.
 There are further scientific, business, ethical and legislative drivers to consider and re-evaluate the use of animal toxicity tests for nanomaterials, in particular due to recent geographical bans on the testing of cosmetics in animals and marketing of animal-tested products.

-We brought together an expert working group of European regulators, academics and industry scientists to discuss i) the opportunities being offered in the short, medium and long-term to advance the science underlying nanotoxicology and increase the uptake of alternatives to animal testing, ii) how to align these advances with the application of the 3Rs in safety testing of nanomaterials, and iii) shifting the focus of safety assessment towards a more balanced approach that considers the potential for exposure to nanomaterials as well as their hazardous properties.
-The discussions of the working group were published recently in the journal Nano Today.
+In 2016 we brought together an expert working group of European regulators, academics and industry scientists to discuss i) the opportunities being offered in the short, medium and long-term to advance the science underlying nanotoxicology and increase the uptake of alternatives to animal testing, ii) how to align these advances with the application of the 3Rs in safety testing of nanomaterials, and iii) shifting the focus of safety assessment towards a more balanced approach that considers the potential for exposure to nanomaterials as well as their hazardous properties.
+The discussions of the working group were published in the journal Nano Today.
+We followed up this publication with a paper in 2021 on the opportunities and challenges for integrating new in vitro methodologies in nanomaterial hazard testing and risk assessment.